Get a clearer understanding of your finances with a free copy of your credit report.

 - Defaults.
 Any overdue debts or have missed payments on loans or utility bills will be listed on your report.

 - Public record information.
-This includes details on bankruptcies, court writs and judgements, personal insolvency agreements or anything held on the public record.
+This includes details on bankruptcies, court writs and judgements, personal insolvency agreements and other information held on the National Personal Insolvency Index (NPII) or anything held on the public record.

 - Commercial credit information.
 If you have made enquiries for commercial credit or are overdue on payments for commercial credit, this will be listed on your report.